Piquer History, Family Crest & Coats of Arms

 Early History of the Piquer family

-Another 157 words (11 lines of text) covering the years 1813, 1862 and 1651 are included under the topic Early Piquer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Piquer research.
+Another 79 words (6 lines of text) covering the years 1813, 1862 and 1651 are included under the topic Early Piquer History in all our PDF Extended History products and printed products wherever possible.

 Piquer Spelling Variations